MattFoy/CrazyPixels/README.md

 ## TODO:

-0) Make the colour interval swap a sinusoidal function?

-1) Fix issue with screen resolution / multi monitor setups.

-2) Build into a .jar, wrap in a .exe, rename to .scr and it's a screensaver.
+1) Build into a .jar, wrap in a .exe, rename to .scr and it's a screensaver.
 (Would be nice to account for /p /s /c command line args)

-3) Add the ability to click and drag to paint swathes of colours on the grid.
+2) Add the ability to click and drag to paint swathes of colours on the grid.